All About Perth in Western Australia

 Perth summers are hot and dry, summer lasts from late December to late February, with February generally being the hottest month of the year.
 The hottest ever recorded temperature in Perth was 46.2 °C (115 °F) on 23 February 1991.

 Traditionally, Perth and Perth’s Swan River have usually been viewed and photographed from Kings Park, situated on a hill to the south-west of the city or from the South Perth foreshore.
 The historical record of the view shows clear river banks close to the city and a low skyline through to the 1960s.
-Since […]
+Since then, […]

 Perth is set on the Swan River, so named because of the native black swans.
 A Dutch expedition in 1697 captained by Willem de Vlamingh led to Vlamingh naming the river after the black swans.
-It is a city that fills the sandplain that lies adjacent to the Darling Scarp known as the Bassendean […]
+It is a city that fills the sandplain that lies adjacent to the Darling Scarp known as the Bassendean Sand […]

 Well, as I’ll be living there one day I may as well provide some information about our future home.
 I’ll break this post into a number of sections

-Perth is the capital and most populous city of the Australian state of Western Australia, and is the fourth largest city in Australia, with a population of […]
+Perth is the capital and most populous city of the Australian state of Western Australia, and is the fourth largest city in Australia, with a population of approximately […]